rehive/docs/source/includes/_introduction.md

 by a field, include it in the URL as a standard query parameter with a `?` delimiting the URL and the start of the query parameters and a `&` between each filtered field.

-To sort a result set, an endpoint will often inlcude an `orderby` attribute.
+To sort results, an endpoint will often inlcude an `orderby` attribute.
 Check the specific endpoints documentation on what fields can be used for sorting.

 ### Complex Filter Fields